Vini Paulista

-Vinicius Romualdo dos Santos (born 22 March 2001), commonly known as Vini Paulista, is a Brazilian professional footballer who plays as a winger for Campeonato Brasileiro Série B club Coritiba.
+Vinicius Romualdo dos Santos (born 22 March 2001), commonly known as Vini Paulista, is a Brazilian professional footballer who plays as a winger for Campeonato Brasileiro Série A club Coritiba.

 Club career

 Grêmio

 Born in Santa Bárbara d'Oeste, Vini Paulista joined the Grêmio's Academy at the age of 11 in 2012.

 Coritiba

 On 12/19/2023, Vini Paulista signs a contract with Coritiba and, in May 2025, the player and club sign a contract extension until the end of 2027.